hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 ---
 title: "Agents Are Files"
-description: "Keep an agent's instructions, tools, and rules separate from the application that runs it.
-Then change them and test whether the agent does a better job."
+description: "Treat an agent's changeable behavior as files.
+Keep it separate from the application that runs it, then test whether edits help."
-date: 2026-09-11
+date: 2026-09-21
 featured: true
 tags: ["agents", "engineering", "open-source", "python"]
 category: "engineering"